|

 they are in compliance.

-NPT/NPTF have some differences due to the fact that NPTF is used as a Dry Seal (no pipe dope or Teflon tape used between the two mating threads) while NPT requires some sort of sealing medium to prevent leaks.
+NPT/NPTF differences are due to the fact that NPTF is used as a Dry Seal (no pipe dope or Teflon tape used between the two mating threads) while NPT requires some sort of sealing medium to prevent leaks.

 With NP threads, both tapered and straight, for Fuel and oil (NPTF or NPSF) as described in B1.20.5 & 1.20.3, conformance to the L1, L2 and L3 function may not be sufficient to assure that the threads will Dry Seal.
 In addition to the normal functional inspection these gages provide, you need to insure the thread crest and root truncations are held on both mating products.
 The plain 6 step plug or ring can be used to confirm that the thread crest is within specification.
 In Class 2 threads the L1 L2/L3 as well as the 6 step crest inspection is required.